-POSTGRADUATE COURSES All Speech Science courses are 15-point one-semester courses.
+- POSTGRADUATE COURSES All Speech Science courses are 15-point one-semester courses.
 Most non-clinical courses include a range of internal assessments plus a two- or three-hour examination held during the three-week examination period.
 Special Topic courses (SPCHSCI 751, 752, 753, 754) are assessed internally via coursework and do not usually include a written examination.
 As this is a professional degree, it is compulsory for students to attend all lectures, tutorials and clinics.
-All students enrolling in Speech Science will need to have access to broadband internet at home and for SPCHSCI 711 and 713 courses it is recommended to purchase a digital voice recorder, a pen light and a small mirror.
+All students enrolling in Speech Science will need to have access to broadband internet at home and for SPCHSCI 711 and 713 courses it is recommended to purchase a pen light.
 Some courses have OSCEs (Objective Structured Clinical Exams) to assess specific skills.
 It is essential to pass all of these exams in order to complete the MSLTPrac degree.
-SPCHSCI 701 Dysphagia for Speech Language Therapists (offered in both Semester 1 and 2 provided a minimum of three students enrol, otherwise students will be asked to defer to the following semester).
+SPCHSCI 701 Dysphagia for Speech Language Therapists (available in Semester 1 or 2 provided a minimum of three students enrol, otherwise students will be asked to defer to the following semester).
 Assessment, analysis and intervention for children and adults with dysphagia.
-This is a fully online course for qualified speechlanguage therapists.
-Restriction: SPCHSCI 721 SPCHSCI 711 Introduction to Communication in Children and Adults - Semester 1 Normal communication development across the lifespan, in the context of total child development, of major changes in expectations such as school and literacy, and of variations such as cultural differences and multilingualism.
-SPCHSCI 712 Linguistics for Speech-Language Therapy - Semester 1 The study of articulatory phonetics, phonemic transcription using the International Phonetic Alphabet.
+This is a fully online course for qualified speech- language therapists.
+Restriction: SPCHSCI 721 SPCHSCI 711 Introduction to Communication in Children and Adults Communication development and disorders.
+Normal communication development across the lifespan, in the context of total child development, of major changes in expectations such as school and literacy, and of variations such as cultural differences and multilingualism.
+Applications of these concepts in an introduction to the assessment and management of communication disorders in children and of acquired disorders in adults.
+SPCHSCI 712 Linguistics for Speech-Language Therapy The study of articulatory phonetics, phonemic transcription using the International Phonetic Alphabet.
 The relationship between phonetics and phonology.
 Additional language analysis covering morphology, syntax, semantics and pragmatics.
-SPCHSCI 713 Anatomy and Physiology for Speech-Language Therapy - Semester 1 The anatomy and physiology of speech, language and hearing, including the respiratory, phonatory, articulatory, auditory and peripheral and central nervous systems underlying spoken communication.
-Application of this knowledge is supported through tutorials and computer laboratories.
-SPCHSCI 714 Speech-Language Therapy Clinical Practicum 1 - Semester 1 Clinical observation and practice under supervisor guidance in a variety of settings, establishing links between theory and practice.
-This course is supported by weekly tutorial sessions.
-SPCHSCI 721 Dysphagia - Semester 2 Assessment and management of dysphagia (adult and paediatrics).
+SPCHSCI 713 Anatomy and Physiology for Speech-Language Therapy Anatomy and physiology of speech, language and hearing, including the respiratory, phonatory, articulatory, auditory and peripheral and central nervous systems underlying spoken communication.
+Application of this knowledge is through manipulation of human models and supported computer laboratories.
+SPCHSCI 714 Speech Language Therapy Clinical Practicum 1 Clinical observation and practice under supervisor guidance in a variety of settings, establishing links between theory and practice.
+This course is supported by tutorial sessions.
+SPCHSCI 721 Dysphagia - Level 9 Assessment and management of dysphagia (adult and paediatrics).
 Critical evaluation and synthesis of knowledge are presented in a substantial individual report.
-Restriction: SPCHSCI 701 SPCHSCI 722 Communication Difficulties in Children - Semester 2 The nature of speech and language delay and disorder in children.
-Introduces a range of disorders focusing on: general language impairment, specific language impairment (SLI) and phonological disorders in children through pre-school and primary school ages and language disorders in adolescence.
-Assessment and intervention in phonology, articulation, and all aspects of language, incorporating principles of inclusion and diversity and evidence-based practices.
+Prerequisite: SPCHSCI 713 Restriction: SPCHSCI 701 SPCHSCI 722 Speech, Language and Communication Needs in Children 1 The nature of speech, language and communication needs in children is introduced by focusing on preverbal and very early communication, the development of speech, language and communication through preschool and primary school ages, and adolescence.
+Topics will include developmental language disorders and phonological disorders in children as well as contextual approaches to assessment and intervention, incorporating clinical decision-making, cultural and linguistic diversity and evidence-based practices.
+Prerequisite: SPCHSCI 711